romanegloo/ma721_mnist_classifier/README.md

 * Author: Jiho Noh (jiho.noh@uky.edu)

 ## Description
-This project is for hyper-parameter optimization with a number of modified MNIST datasets.
+This project is on hyper-parameter optimization with a number of modified MNIST datasets.
 The goal is 1) to learn how to implement a neural network by using a conventional deep learning platforms, and 2) to obtain practical skills of tuning a neural network with configurable parameters